-While X-rays of the skull are not used as often as in the past, due to the use of
+X-rays of the skull are not used as often now due to the use of CT scans and MRIs.

 Bones of the skull

-The skull, also called the cranium, is the bony structure of the head.
-Two sets of
+The skull is also called the cranium.
+It's the bony structure of the head.
+There are

-All bones making up the skull are attached to each other by immovable joints, except
+All bones in the skull are attached to each other by joints that don't move, except

-for the jaw bone, which is attached via a movable joint.
+for the jawbone.
+The jawbone is attached to the skull with a movable joint.

 The cranium holds and protects the brain.
-It is made up of 8 bones.
+It's made up of 8 bones.
 They are:

-The skeleton of the face has 14 bones, which include those that make up the jaws,
+The face has 14 bones.
+These include those that make up the jaws, cheeks, and nasal

 Why might I need a skull X-ray?

-X-rays of the skull may be done to diagnose fractures of the bones of the skull, birth
+X-rays of the skull may be done to diagnose:

 There may be other reasons for your healthcare provider to recommend an X-ray of the